-Best Steak in Abu Dhabi are grilled, baked or simply slightly cooked in olive oil.
-Lamb and goat are common proteins through poultry are consumed more often than the red meat.
+Best Steaks in Abu Dhabi is grilled, baked, or simply slightly cooked in olive oil.
+Lamb and goat are common proteins through poultry is consumed more often than red meat.
 Similar to the Spanish Tapas, Italian Aperitivos, or Korean bachan, mezze dishes get served at the beginning of the meal.
 While dining at home, mezze platters typically contain three or four dishes at the restaurant; it is not uncommon to see 20 to 60 different dishes that get served like mezze.
-Mezze may be hot or cold and usually eaten with flatbread like pita.
+Mezze may be hot or cold and usually eaten with flatbread-like pita.
 Common mezze dishes involve hummus, baba ghanoush, tabbouleh, kibbeh, kafta, and sambousek all of which get described in more detail within this Lebanese food guide.

 The Best Steak in Abu Dhabi gets organized with a category to make it easier to digest.

 Pita or (Pitta) is the most widely used type of bread in Lebanese cuisine.
 It refers to a circular leavened wheat flour flatbread that is common in the Middle East and the Mediterranean.
-Within the Greek Cuisine, it is used like a wrap to make gyros and souvlaki.
-Also known as the Lebanese bread, Arabic Bread or Syrian Bread, Pita may range in size and thickness and usually consists of an interior pocket.
-It is usually baked at high temperatures (450-475° F (232-246°C) turning the water in the dough so as to steam that causes the pita to puff up and then form a pocket.
-Even after it cools and deflates, the layers remain separated that permits the pita to hold ingredients like a sandwich.
+Greek Cuisine, is used like a wrap to make gyros and souvlaki.
+Also known as the Lebanese bread, Arabic Bread, or Syrian Bread, Pita may range in size and thickness and usually consists of an interior pocket.
+It is usually baked at high temperatures (450-475° F (232-246°C) turning the water in the dough so as to steam which causes the pita to puff up and then form a pocket.
+Even after it cools and deflates, the layers remain separated which permits the pita to hold ingredients like a sandwich.

 Manaqish (or Manakish) refers to a Levantine dish that is made with flatbread topped with different ingredients.
 You may think of it like the Arabic version of Pizza.
-The name Manaqish gets rooted with the Arabic verb naqasha that means “to sculpt” or “to carve out”.
-This turns to be in reference of how the indentations get made into the flattened dough for the toppings to sit in.
-Manaqish is traditionally made with one of the three ingredients- minced lamb, cheese (usually akkawi or kashkaval) or za’atar).
-The version is made with za’atar that is a spice mixture that contains ground dried thyme, oregano, marjoram, toasted sesame seeds, sumac, salt, and other spices.
+The name Manaqish gets rooted in the Arabic verb naqasha which means “to sculpt” or “to carve out”.
+This turns out to be in reference to how the indentations get made into the flattened dough for the toppings to sit in.
+Manaqish is traditionally made with one of three ingredients- minced lamb, cheese (usually akkawi or kashkaval), or za’atar).
+The version is made with za’atar which is a spice mixture that contains ground dried thyme, oregano, marjoram, toasted sesame seeds, sumac, salt, and other spices.

-No self-respecting article over the Best Steak in Abu Dhabi may be complete without hummus, one of the most popular dishes within the Lebanese cuisine.
-It refers to a Middle Eastern dip that is made with cooked mashed chickpeas, tahini, garlic and lemon juice.
-It is usually served with pita bread and multiple garnishes like olive oil, whole chickpeas, olives, chopped tomatoes, sumac or parsley.
+No self-respecting article about the Best Steak in Abu Dhabi may be complete without hummus, one of the most popular dishes in Lebanese cuisine.
+It refers to a Middle Eastern dip that is made with cooked mashed chickpeas, tahini, garlic, and lemon juice.
+It is usually served with pita bread and multiple garnishes like olive oil, whole chickpeas, olives, chopped tomatoes, sumac, or parsley.

-Hummus turns out to be a staple dish that is eaten throughout the Middle East, either for Breakfast, as mezze or like the accompaniment to other dishes like falafel, kibbeh, or tabbouleh.
+Hummus turns out to be a staple dish that is eaten throughout the Middle East, either for Breakfast, as mezze, or as the accompaniment to other dishes like falafel, kibbeh, or tabbouleh.
 It turns to become popular in multiple parts of the world as well and is the first dish that comes to mind when people think about Middle Eastern Cuisine.

-Baba Ganoush ( or Baba Ghanouj) turns to be another Lebanese dip that is popular throughout the Middle East and beyond.
-It contains of the mashed cooked eggplant mixed with tahini, garlic, lemon juice, olive oil, and different seasonings.
-Like Hummus, it is typically served as a part of a mezze platter with pita bread or like a side dish to huge meals.
-Baba Ganoush has got a wonderful smokey flavour that is derived from the roasted eggplant.
+Baba Ganoush ( or Baba Ghanouj) turns out to be another Lebanese dip that is popular throughout the Middle East and beyond.
+It contains of mashed cooked eggplant mixed with tahini, garlic, lemon juice, olive oil, and different seasonings.
+Like Hummus, it is typically served as a part of a mezze platter with pita bread or as a side dish to huge meals.
+Baba Ganoush has got a wonderful smokey flavor that is derived from roasted eggplant.
 To prepare, the eggplant gets broiled or roasted over an open flame before being peeled and blended together with the rest of the ingredients.